The Degree Evaluations Office reviews the courses you have completed and determines the official status of your progress toward graduation.

 - If you are repeating a course for grade improvement, file a Repeat Grade Replacement Petition.

-- Courses completed using the CR/NC grading option cannot be used to meet General Education, major or minor requirements.
+- Courses completed using the CR/NC grading option cannot be used to meet General Education/graduation requirements or major/minor requirements.

-- General Education courses must be selected from the approved General Education listing in the current Registration and Advising Handbook.
+- General Education courses must be selected from the approved General Education listing in the current catalog.

 - If you are using high school coursework to fulfill the Foreign Language Requirement, please send your official high school transcripts to the Degree Evaluations Office.